 Of course, this is all easier said than done, but you’ve now read this article.
 You know that a recession is coming.
 You’re prepared.

-Now go out there, whether you’re a customer or a dealer, and get the best deal possible.
+Now go out there, whether you’re a customer or a dealer, and get the best deal possible, or try used car leasing.
 By any means necessary.
 (Ok, maybe not by ANY means necessary.
 But you get the idea.)

 Thanks for reading!